Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The Bulova Lunar Pilot 96B251 is also called the Moonwatch.
-Coming with a six-hand chronograph and a large 45mm stainless steel case, it runs on a proprietary high-performance UHF quartz movement.
+Coming with a six-hand movement and a large 45mm stainless steel case, it runs on a proprietary high-performance UHF quartz caliber.

-Anti-reflective sapphire is used as a crystal, while super-luminous hands provide the visibility.
+Anti-reflective sapphire is used as a crystal, while super-luminous hands provide the visibility in dim conditions.

 Water-resistance is up to 5 ATM, so only mild contact with water is allowed for the watch to run as expected.

 Bulova Maquina is a line out of the Automatic collection, offering wristwear with full skeleton apparel.
-These adventurous models feature a 21-jewel Japanese Miyota movement covered with sapphire crystal.
+These adventurous models feature a 21-jewel Japanese Miyota movement and sapphire crystal.

 Several of Bulova Maquina pieces feature on our list of the best skeleton watches.
 So, feel free to check them out.

-One of the models, the Bulova Maquina 98A179, catches an eye with its sporty gunmetal style, and a large and rather thick 46mm stainless steel case.
+One of the models, the Bulova Maquina 98A179, catches the eye with its sporty gunmetal style, and a large and rather thick 46mm stainless steel case.